lreis2415/SEIMS/doc/en/get_started/data_preparation.md

 ##	BMP scenario
 A BMP scenario is a collection of different BMPs which will be applied to an SEIMS-based watershed model to affect watershed behaviors.
 There can be many different BMP scenarios for the BMP scenarios analysis based on one watershed model.
 Each BMP scenario is identified using a unique integer ID.
 For each BMP of one scenario, the location and parameters must be specified.
 For reach BMPs, the location is the reach ID.
 For two areal BMPs, the location is the areas identified by a raster data, i.e., the so-called BMP configuration units.
 The BMP parameters are defined in separate plain text files, in which different combinations of parameters are allowed and distinguished by unique ID, i.e., `SUBSCENARIO`.
-The fields and descriptions of BMP scenario table are shown in Table 8.
+The fields and descriptions of BMP scenario table are as follows.

-Table 8 Fields and descriptions of BMP scenario table
+\anchor tab_bmpscenario **Tab.
+Fields and descriptions of BMP scenario table**

 |      Field name     |      Datatype     |      Description     |
 |---|---|---|